 I particularly welcome enquiries from clients with challenging sites.
-Often, this is because a site has complex or large level changes across the garden, or difficult access or circulation routes, or is on an unusually shaped plot.
+Often, this is because a site is steeply sloped, has complex or large level changes across the garden, or difficult access or circulation routes, or is on an unusually shaped plot.
 Clients can be bewildered as to where to begin or have no idea how to reconcile the levels in their garden and make it work as a pleasing space for them.

 Gardens Exist in Three Dimensions

 Fortunately, modern 3D design software makes this much easier and allows me to save you a lot of head-scratching.
-It also allows clients to explore different design solutions and get reasonably accurate costings before getting too deep into the design process.
+It also allows clients to explore different design solutions and get budget costings before getting too deep into the design process.
 In this way, preliminary sketch designs along with a projected costs spreadsheet can also serve as a feasibility study.

 A Challenging Site is An Interesting Site